 Moon Phases - definitions

-DurationDuration is the number of days (d), hours (h), and minutes (m) between one new moon and the following one.
-The average value is 29 days 12 hours 44 minutes and is called a synodic month.
-The duration varies from one lunation to another, most importantly because the orbit of the Earth and Moon are ellipses rather than circles, where the orbit speed depends on how close the orbiting object is to the mass center.
+Lunation is a cycle of the Moon.
+It starts at new moon and lasts until the next new moon.
+On average, it takes the Moon 29 days 12 hours 44 minutes to go from one new Moon to the next.
+This time frame is called a synodic month.
+The duration of a synodic month varies from one lunation to another, most importantly because the orbit of the Earth and Moon are ellipses rather than circles, where the orbit speed depends on how close the orbiting object is to the mass center.
 For example, the Moon moves faster when it is closest to the Earth.
 Some years, such as 2004, have relatively small duration differences throughout the year (five hours difference between minimum and maximum duration), while the year 2008 will have larger differences (more than twelve hours).

 New Moon―Positions of the Sun (left), the Moon (middle), and the Earth (right) at new moon, as seen from the northern direction of the solar system.
 The arrows show the direction of the sun's rays, and the bright part of the Moon and Earth shows the part illuminated by the sun.
 Note that the true distance between the Sun, Earth, and Moon is much larger than showed in these illustrations.